FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

 make -j$(nproc --ignore=2)
 }}

-Note   * if you are compiling the 0.19 release branch, you must explicitly specify that you are compiling with Qt5 and Python 3 \-- replace the cMake command above with   *  {{Code|lang=bash|code= cmake ../freecad-source -DBUILD_QT5=ON -DPYTHON_EXECUTABLE=/usr/bin/python3 }}
+Note: if you are compiling the 0.19 release branch, you must explicitly specify that you are compiling with Qt5 and Python 3 \-- replace the cMake command above with:  {{Code|lang=bash|code= cmake ../freecad-source -DBUILD_QT5=ON -DPYTHON_EXECUTABLE=/usr/bin/python3 }}